 - Telephone: 03000-505800

-Or, alternatively, you can visit the Valuation Office website.
+Or, alternatively, find and check your business rates valuation on GOV.UK.
 This site also gives details of how to make an appeal if you think your rateable value is incorrect.

 Business Rates rateable value appeals